 There are always limits to how long you have to file a lawsuit after an injury has occurred.
 This is called the statute of limitations and in Texas you are given two years to take your case to court.
-Sometimes the statute of limitations can vary depending on the type of legal matter you have, so ask your El Paso injury attorneys to review your claim to determine case validity.
+Sometimes the statute of limitations can vary depending on the type of legal matter you have, so ask your Dallas personal injury lawyer to review your claim to determine case validity.

 In many cases, the person you are filing a lawsuit against will come forward and say that you should share the responsibility and fault for the injuries you suffered.
 If this claim is proven true, you will only receive compensation according to the percentage you are found at fault.
 This will be determined by litigation or by a judge after confirming all the facts that led to the injury.